therandomness/WordScript/README.md

 Place text files in the root directory and run the script.
 It will create a folder per text file and populate it with PNG files.

+`ExampleSong.txt` is provided to help you test the system is working.

 ## Usage on Linux

 Install python3 and inkscape.
 For Ubuntu try